LivingSkySchoolDivision/PiEnvironmentMonitors/Readme.md

 ## Enable SSH access
 Follow the instructions found at https://www.raspberrypi.org/documentation/remote-access/ssh/

+## Configure Raspbian (hostname, static IP, password)

+Use the built-in `raspi-config` menu to:
-## Change the password for the pi user
+1. Change the password to the `pi` user to something unique
+2. Set a static IP
+3. Change the hostname to something memorable

 ```
-passwd
+sudo raspi-config
 ```

 ## Enable and configure UFW